 Today, it is used for the same purpose, and modern science points toward a chemical in the plant called "pivotal," which is known to soothe the throat and lungs.

 Beyond soothing coughs, pinitol has blood-sugar-lowering effects in laboratory studies and thus helps fight against diabetes and inflammation.

 Honeybush is one of our favorite herbal teas and earned its spot.

 There's a reason it's becoming one of the more popular herbal teas on the market... and I highly recommend learning why this is for yourself!

-Originally discovered and harvested in China, green tea has spread to many cultures across southeast Asia and the western world.
+Discovered initially and harvested in China, green tea has spread to many cultures across Southeast Asia and the western world.

 The term "tea" is traditionally used only for the camellia sinensis species, of which green tea is one of the primary varieties produced.

 Green tea is characterized by minimal oxidation during the processing, which often gives it a subtle and mild flavor.

 However, as the plant has spread across Asia and the west, different geographies, climates, and cultivation practices have created a wide range of green tea flavors and processing methods.